Dracojhaadf/RuralMinds/README.md

 Password: admin

-It is recommended to change these for any production-like environment.
+It is highly recommended to change these for any production-like environment.

 4. Running the Application
-Once the installation is complete, you can start the Streamlit application with the following command:
+Once the installation is complete, start the Streamlit application with the following command:

 streamlit run app.py